 — Business Roundtable (@BizRoundtable) August 19, 2019

-The statement sought to redefine the role of a corporation, which as the coalition outlined in 1978 is to be loyally subservient to its shareholders.
-According to the previous quasi-constitutional document published in 1977, companies’ sole purpose is to increase both profit and shareholder satisfaction — a principle that many companies have since religiously internalized and inserted into the core of their business model.
+The statement sought to redefine the role of a corporation, which as the coalition outlined in 1978, is to be loyally subservient to its shareholders.
+According to the previous quasi-constitutional document published in 1977, a company’s sole purpose is to increase profit and shareholder satisfaction.

-Bigger than the views of simply one lobby group, “shareholder capitalism” — the idea that companies answer exclusively to those from whom they accumulate capital and are not subject to any other civic duties — has been endorsed by economists and politicians alike.
+Much more than the views of one lobby group, “shareholder capitalism” — the idea that companies answer exclusively to those from whom they accumulate capital — has been endorsed by economists and politicians alike.

-From Milton Friedman, who expressed in a 1970 New York Times essay that companies are not bound to any other objective except profit maximization, to Ronald Reagan, who is best known for his faith in trickle-down economics — the theory that slashing corporate taxes and stimulating the economy will elevate the average person’s welfare — shareholder capitalism has successfully amassed popularity.
+From Milton Friedman, who expressed in a 1970 New York Times essay that companies are not bound to any other objective except profit maximization, to Ronald Reagan, who is best known for his faith in trickle-down economics — the theory that slashing corporate taxes and stimulating the economy will elevate the average person’s welfare — shareholder capitalism has amassed popularity amongst influential figures.

 Ambitious promises to actualize this agenda were also made.
 The involved parties pledged themselves to goals such as paying fair wages, standardizing ethical supply chains, integrating sustainable practices and more, all of which testify to the belief that businesses should not only act as vehicles for economic stimulus, but also as agents of positive social change.

-Though the document does not outline concrete steps towards reforming the entire trillion-dollar industry, it is emblematic of a shifting consensus and a corporate moral reckoning.
-Its signatories most notably include Amazon CEO Jeff Bezos, Apple CEO Tim Cook and Coca-Cola CEO James Quincey, demonstrating that economic juggernauts are, too, beginning to come to terms with the problems of a profit-over-people business doctrine, one that has certainly propped up, if not outright caused, soaring income inequality, poverty and environmental degradation in the US and overseas.
+Though the document does not outline concrete steps towards reform, it is emblematic of a corporate moral reckoning.
+Its signatories most notably include CEOs of various Fortune 500 companies, such as Jeff Bezos of Amazon, Tim Cook of Apple and James Quincey of Coca-Cola, demonstrating that economic juggernauts are, too, beginning to come to terms with the problems of a profit-over-people doctrine — one that has been accused of causing extreme income inequality, poverty and environmental degradation.